 Listen To Your Realtor: Even though you may have a good grasp of the market, your realtor has a better understanding of local property values.
 Getting estimates and knowing your market is all done to determine the value.
 There is a lot that goes into this number.
 Going off of one sale a few streets over will not give you an accurate value.
 Your real estate agent will look at comparable sales that are similar to your property.
 They will look at past sales and current listings in the last 90 days within a mile of your property.
 This is the information that the people that will buy the property look at.
 You may do great work, but the numbers don’t lie.
 Your real estate agent will give you an honest assessment of where they think the value will be.
 In most cases, they will be right.
 If you ignore their advice and lean towards the high side of the market, you will end up disappointed.

-Further, ARV only accounts for a single snapshot in time.
+Further limitations of ARV include that the formula only accounts for a single snapshot in time.
 It takes a look at the value and potential value of a property during the period in which it is estimated.
 It doesn’t factor in fluctuations in the real estate market, nor does it account for changes in renovation costs, or additional damage that is discovered after the fact.